-The Runtime Report is perhaps the most fun.
-It will tell you how much energy you’ve saved and how much money you’ve saved since dumping your dumb thermostat.
+The Runtime Report will tell you how much energy you’ve saved and how much money you’ve saved since dumping your dumb thermostat.
 But there’s a catch: The data is calculated against a 72°F benchmark.
 According to ecobee,

 So if you’re normally semi-responsible enough to adjust your “dumb” thermostat manually, the energy savings figure is grossly exaggerated.
-According to the report, my friend has saved $222.91 over the past 14 months.
-As the condo sits vacant for lengthy periods of time, her figure is probably more accurate than most.
+According to the report, we have saved $222.91 over the past 14 months.
+As the condo sits vacant for lengthy periods of time, the figure is probably more accurate than most.

-Next, ecobee provides a Community Comparision report.
+Next, ecobee provides a Community Comparison report.
 The report compares your monthly runtime savings and current desired temperature to other homes in your state.

 Third, the Home Energy Efficiency report shows how well your home retains thermal energy as compared to other homes in your state.

-The biggest downside of the reporting feature, in my opinion, is that it only works with the thermostat is online.
-The condo AC was having issues, and I wanted to check to see if the renters had been abusing the system, but since the thermostat was offline, I was unable to access historical reporting.
+The biggest downside of the reporting feature, in our opinion, is that it only works with the thermostat is online.
+The condo AC was having issues, and we wanted to check to see if the renters had been abusing the system, but since the thermostat was offline, we were unable to access historical reporting.

 With ecobee3, you can also set heat/cool set point ranges that allow you to control the minimum and maximum temperature (so that someone doesn’t sneak the thermostat down to 60 during the summer).